Add some flavor to your meals with this homemade Jamaican Jerk Seasoning. It's so easy to make a big batch to use on meats, fish and vegetables.

 - Ground Nutmeg

-This seasoning does have a kick to it, but unlike your store bought mixes it’s really easy to adjust the heat to your taste.
-If you don’t like things super spicy, you can simply reduce the amount of cayenne.
+This seasoning does have a kick to it, but unlike your store-bought mixes, it's easy to adjust the heat to your taste.
+If you don't like things super spicy, you can reduce the amount of cayenne.

 Why make your own spice mix?

-Making your own spice mix is so quick and easy to do, not to mention it’s also kinder on your purse.
-Store bought spice blends often contain preservatives and additives that you simply don’t need when you make it at home.
+Making your spice mix is quick and easy, and it's also kinder on your wallet.
+Store-bought spice blends often contain preservatives and additives that you don't need when you make it at home.

 How long does it keep?